-These themes remedy those problems by providing a performance-optimized base theme that allows you to easily customize those “non-content” areas, as well as providing detailed options to disable specific page elements (like a page title) so that you can more easily use your favorite page builder.
+These themes remedy those problems by providing a performance-optimized base theme that allows you to easily customize those “non-content” areas, as well as providing detailed options to disable specific page elements (like a page title) so that you can more easily use one of best WordPress landing page plugins.

 One of the reasons GeneratePress is so awesome is because it’s fast.
 It’s exceptionally lightweight and, while the Premium version does add plenty of functionality, it’s all modular so that you can pick and choose only those features you truly want.